mibrs/mibrs.github.io/_posts/22-12-08-How-to-Design-a-Robot.md

 ### Videos

+Here you find links to some videos I found interesting.
+In some cases I already added a short summary on what you can see.

+#### What you can do in 1 minute

 ![Empty the Yellow Dispenser](/assets/221208-Slapshot-Yellow-Dispenser.png)

+##### Some questions guiding your viewing:
+1. What mechanisms does the robot use to onload the dispenser (3 ways, also think about torque vs. speed)?
+2. How does the robot shoot the disks into the goal zone?
+3. How is the foldable arm constructed?
+How important is the arm for the overall score of the robot?
+4. How does the robot store the unloaded disks?
+5. Compare the design of your hero robot with the design of this robot.
+What are the key differences and how do they affect the scoring?

 [Robot doing the full parcours](https://youtu.be/6iC4Mk1JVLk)

+#### Different mechanisms to shoot the disks into the goal zone, small prototypes for quick validation of concepts

 [Shooting mechanisms](https://youtu.be/-InRgi0V-QA)

+#### Some interesting concepts are implemented here in this robot

 [VEX IQ slapshot new idea , Taiwan](https://youtu.be/ejnyE8S7IQk)
 - Arm to unload blue dispensers
 - Use rotating feeder to unload purple dispensers
 - Shooting mechanism with fast rotating wheels

+#### Intake and shooter integrated

 [VEX IQ Slapshot Dual Purpose Intake & Shooter Mechanism](https://youtu.be/1LOgFoZXZL0)

+#### A detailed look at the foldable arm for the final touch

 [Touchdown mechanism](https://youtu.be/7Pnu3Zpb3Lw)

+#### Different arrangements for the shooter wheels

 [Shooter mechanisms, div. rollers](https://youtu.be/pi5CjlOsS8Q)

+#### How to collect the disks?

 [‘funnel’ to collect and pile disks](https://youtu.be/YpifdtbLjm8)